-North Devon Divorce Solicitor, Paul Jordan, takes a look at the rise of the Pre-nuptial Agreement in the UK.
+Devon & Somerset divorce Solicitor, Paul Jordan, takes a look at the rise of the prenuptial agreement in the UK and asks, ‘what could one do for you?’

 Everyone loves a good wedding – especially the bride and groom.
 The immaculate suit, the beautiful dress, the pealing church bells, the flutter of confetti, the photo opportunities, the mysterious relations who only turn up for the free food and booze…